materialsproject/pymatgen/docs/index.rst

 =================

 1. Remove usage of scipy and external qhull callers.
 Now uses pyhull package.
+   Please note that this change implies that the pyhull package is now a required dependency.
+If you install pymatgen through the usual easy_install or pip install methods, this should be taken care of automatically for you.
+Otherwise, please look for the pyhull package on PyPI to download and install it.
 2. Miscellaneous bug fixes.

 :doc:`Older versions </changelog>`